 Laura Albuquerque is a Technical Advisor at the Brazilian Business Council for Sustainable Development (CEBDS) and coordinates the Climate Change and Energy and Sustainable Finance working groups.
 Laura has a B.Sc. in Chemical Engineering from the Federal University of Rio de Janeiro (UFRJ) and holds a Master’s degree in Energy and Environmental Planning from COPPE / UFRJ.
 She worked as a consultant in Environmental Resources Management (ERM) and as a Sustainability analyst at Vale.
 Laura has experience in technical subsidies to add value to the commitments assumed by companies in the climate change area, such as GHG Inventory, GHG Reduction project portfolio, Action Plans for Target Achievement, Analysis of Climate Public Policies, among others.
 She also has certificates for auditing in ISCC (International Sustainability and Carbon Certification) and for validation and verification of CDM projects.
 In addition to the CEBDS, she collaborates with the website “Sustentabilidade Em Pauta” with sporadic articles.

-Tatiana Faria de Araujo is Institutional Project Advisor at the Brazilian Business Council for Sustainable Development (BCSD-Brazil) since 2016, coordinating projects in the following themes: Leaders Council; Sustainable Procurement; Integrated Reporting; Brazilian Coalition on Climate, Forests and Agriculture; Sustainable Development Goals (SDGs) and Cities.
-Previously, she was Senior Consultant at Deloitte, where she coordinated an audit team on projects in management area (Safety, Environment and Health), ISO 14001:2015 and OHSAS 18001:2007.
-She also worked at Bureau Veritas in environmental auditing and environmental management system (ISO 14001:2015).
+Tatiana Faria de Araujo is Institutional Project Advisor at the Brazilian Business Council for Sustainable Development (BCSD-Brazil) since 2016, coordinating projects in the following themes: Sustainable Development Goals (SDGs), Energy Efficiency in Buildings, Cities, Sustainable Production and Consumption, Integrated Reporting, Sustainability Reporting and Leaders Council.
+Previously, she was Senior Consultant at Deloitte, where she coordinated an audit team on projects in management area (Safety, Environment and Health), ISO 14001:2004 and OHSAS 18001:2007.
+She also worked at Bureau Veritas in environmental auditing and environmental management system (ISO 14001:2004).
 Tatiana is biologist by the Federal University of Rio de Janeiro (UFRJ), with Masters Degree in Ecology at the same university.

 Moisés Ferreira is a technical assistant on Climate Change at the Brazilian Business Council for Sustainable Development (CEBDS) since 2017.
 He hold a Bachelor’s Degree in International Relations by Fluminense Federal University (UFF), with extension in the same field by York University, Canada.
 He developed a research in the Institute of Strategic Studies (INEST) at UFF regarding natural resources and hydric-energy potential of South America, which was awarded by the Federal University of Rio de Janeiro (UFRJ) during its “III Week of International Strategic Management and Defense”.
 He has also previously worked with international affairs and business development, at the Federation of Industries of the state of Rio de Janeiro (FIRJAN), assisting the Director and the President’s office.